Hispaniolan solenodon: Conservation

 Two conservation research and education programmes funded by the Darwin Initiative have recently been established, focusing on solenodons in both countries: "Building evidence and capacity to conserve Hispaniola's endemic land mammals" (started 2009), and "Building a future for Haiti's unique vertebrates" (started 2010).
 These collaborative projects represent a partnership between the EDGE Programme, the Durrell Wildlife Conservation Trust, BirdLife International, the Sociedad Ornitologica de la Hispaniola, the Dominican Republic National Zoo, Societe Audubon Haiti, and in-country project partners.

 Habitat loss and predation by introduced species have contributed to it being considered an endangered species in the past.
 It was considered almost extinct until 1907, when it was found living in the interior of Hispaniola.
 It was not considered to be in immediate danger early in the 20th century.
 In 1966, it was found in several localities in the Dominican Republic.
 In 1981, after extensive searching, the Hispaniolan solenodon was declared "functionally extinct" in Haiti, persisting only in the remote mountains of the south.
 In 1987, it was still found in both countries, but was thought to be particularly threatened in Haiti.
 As of 1996, it could still be found in both countries.
 Wildlife filmmaker Jürgen Hoppe has been able to film the Hispaniolan solenodon in various parts of the Dominican Republic during the last 18 years.
 The most recent sightings in the wild (with video evidence) were during the summer of 2008, when a team of researchers from the Durrell Wildlife Conservation Trust and the Ornithological Society of Hispaniola were able to trap an individual specimen.
-The researchers took physical measurements and DNA from it before releasing it back into the wild.
+The researchers took physical measurements and DNA before releasing them back into the wild.

-Follow up work sequencing the whole genomes of six captured individuals more accurately predicts that solenodons diverged from other extant mammals 73.6 million years ago.
-Looking at single-nucleotide polymorphism (SNP) variation between northern and southern captured individuals enabled the researchers to infer population demography, which supported a likely subspecies split (S. paradoxus woodi the proposed name for the southern subspecies) within the Hispaniolan solenodon at least 300 thousand years ago.
+Conservation genetics tools

+Due to its endangered status and cryptic behavior, genomic tools are essential for monitoring solenodon populations.
+Microsatellite loci identified from the genome assembly have been validated for use in both subspecies and deposited in public databases.
+These markers will aid in future studies of population structure, inbreeding, and effective population size, supporting targeted conservation strategies.

-The solenodon was downlisted from "Endangered" to "Least Concern" by the IUCN in 2020, on the basis of an increased awareness of its population size and range.
+Solenodon paradoxus was listed as Endangered on the IUCN Red List due to ongoing threats such as habitat destruction, introduced predators, and restricted range.
+Genomic data now provide a foundation for conservation genomics efforts aimed at preserving this evolutionarily distinct mammal.
+The solenodon was recently downlisted to Least Concern by the IUCN in 2020, on the basis of an increased awareness of its population size and range.